 Dr. Blesh is an Assistant Professor in the School for Environment and Sustainability at the University of Michigan and part of the Sustainable Food Systems Initiative.
 Through her work she explores the potential for agroecological management to improve the sustainability of food production.
 She uses interdisciplinary and mixed-methods research approaches to measure and assess environmental, agronomic, and social outcomes of a diverse range of agri-food systems, drawing on theories and methods from disciplines such as agroecology, biogeochemistry, ecosystem ecology, soil science, rural sociology, and political ecology.
 Practicing interdisciplinarity, thinking systemically, and integrating multiple perspectives are all fundamental components of her scholarship.

 Alison joined the Blesh Lab after completing her M.S. in Wetland and Water Resource Studies at the State University of New York College of Environmental Science and Forestry in Syracuse NY where she studied ecosystem services of commercial short-rotation shrub willow woody biomass in Upstate New York.
 Alison plans to integrate biogeochemical analysis of sustainable agricultural systems with social science studies of receptiveness of farmers and the public to an agriculture system dominated by polyculture and cover crops.

 Anne Elise Stratton

-Anne Elise is a PhD student and NSF Graduate Research Fellow in the Blesh Lab.
+Anne Elise is a PhD candidate and NSF Graduate Research Fellow in the Blesh Lab.
 Her research aims to make connections between agroecological management, soil fertility, and crop nutrient profiles in Santa Catarina, Brazil.
 Before coming to Michigan, Anne Elise developed sustainable agriculture manuals for fundraising and technical staff at EcoLogic, a Boston-based nonprofit with projects in Central America.
 She received her B.S. in Biology and Environmental Studies from Tufts University in Somerville, MA, in 2015.
 Her Senior Honors Thesis examined agroecosystem resilience in the eastern lowlands of Guatemala, linking cornfield management by indigenous smallholders with protein composition of corn for local consumption.